ggetzie/APSAP/README.md

 ## Explanations

-To understand how the application actually works, take a look at the pdf(s) in the folder "./docs/"
+To understand how the application actually works, here's a list of